mike-weiner/maw-resources/README.md

 ## Shortcodes

 #### Quick Start
-To quickly get started use `[maw_resources]` on any page or post to quickly display 5 of your most recent resources for visitors to see.
+To quickly get started, use `[maw_resources]` on any page or post to quickly display 5 of your most recent resources for visitors to see.

 #### Shortcode Modifiers